 2. Collaboration with Technology

 Shift to e-commerce also means that beauty brands will now need to have the digital maturity needed to reach out to consumers online.
-For beauty brands, this means making better use of social media for product promotions, marketing and even sales.
-They need to design packaging that are now e-commerce and social-media friendly.
+For beauty brands, this means making better use of social media for product promotions, marketing, and even sales.
+They need to design packaging that is now e-commerce and social-media friendly, in line with brand compliance software.
 Brands can also accelerate design and label development using already-available software platforms.
-Label and artwork design software and improve a brands go-to-market time and subsequently, their ability to reach out to more consumers.
+Label and artwork design software can improve a brand's go-to-market time and subsequently, their ability to reach out to more consumers.

 3. Increased focus on self-care